Amadeus-Winarto/model_zoo/README.md

 # model_zoo
-A list of Python Scripts that implement various model architectures in Keras

 # Introduction:
-This is a side project where scripts implementing different Convolutional Neural Network Architectures are pre-written to aid in future projects.
+This is a side project where Python Scripts implementing different Convolutional Neural Network Architectures are pre-written to aid in future projects.
 Almost all of the scripts are not faithful replications of the proposed models; however, they are largely similar and (theoretically) should work similarly.
 There are also additional modifications made to some architectures to improve accuracy.
+Keras deep learning library is used.

 # How To Use:
 ## VGG: